ManApart/skyrim-mods/se/auto_storage/readme.md

 ## Usage

+View an unedited video of me setting up my personal save [here](https://youtu.be/Nex_oC7Kyk0).
+Note that I'm using [Jaxonz Renamer](https://www.nexusmods.com/skyrimspecialedition/mods/14694) to make the chest names match what they're sorting.

 Install with vortex

 When you load your save you should get an Auto Sort Tool (misc object) and Auto Sort (Lesser Power).